By Kaye A. Thomas

 Here are some of the most frequently asked questions about tax brackets.

 - Is my tax bracket established by the amount I earn on the job?

-Some people have in mind the general notion that their tax bracket depends on how much they earn as an employee and won’t be affected by other kinds of income.
+Some people have in mind the general notion that their tax bracket depends on how much they earn as an employee, and won’t be affected by other kinds of income.
 In reality your tax bracket depends on your taxable income, regardless of the source of that income.
 For example, you can move into a higher tax bracket because of increased interest income or a distribution from a pension plan — or even because of a decrease in your deductions.

-No, the tax rates apply first to your “ordinary income” (income from sources other than long-term capital gains or qualifying dividends) so these items that are taxed at special rates won’t push your other income into a higher tax bracket.
+No, the tax rates apply first to your “ordinary income” (income from sources other than long-term capital gains or qualified dividends) so these items that are taxed at special rates won’t push your other income into a higher tax bracket.

 - If my ordinary income puts me in the 15% tax bracket, can I receive an unlimited amount of long-term capital gain at the 0% rate?

 No, the 0% rate applies only to the amount of long-term capital gain and qualified dividend income needed to bring your taxable income (including these items) up to a threshold level that limits the 0% rate.
 (This threshold level used to correspond to the end of the 15% bracket for ordinary income, but it’s now a different number, though still very close.)
 For example, if your ordinary income is $4,000 below this threshold level for your filing status and you have a $10,000 long-term capital gain, you’ll pay 0% on $4,000 of your capital gain but the rest will be taxable.